Headlines

 Measuring the Impact of Neurodiversity on Business Performance

-To see the benefits of neurodiversity in your company, it’s important to look at more than just the usual numbers.
+To see the benefits of neurodiversity in your company, you must look beyond the usual numbers.
 Knowing about neurodiversity performance metrics helps you check if your efforts are working.
-Looking at how long employees stay, how teams perform, and how many new ideas come out can give you good clues.
+Looking at how long employees stay, how teams perform, and how many new ideas come out can give you positive clues.

-It’s also key to figure out measuring neurodiversity ROI.
+It is also essential to determine how to measure the return on investment (ROI) of neurodiversity initiatives.
 Seeing the money value of these efforts, like better quality work or more innovation, helps keep the support for these programs strong.
 By using these numbers, you can better understand and grow an inclusive work environment.

 Neurodiversity at Work: Key Trends Shaping Employment Strategies